nazlihosseinipour/lncrna-disease-prediction/README.md

-# gip-kernel-similarity
-Toy example to compute Gaussian Interaction Profile (GIP) kernel similarity for lncRNAs and diseases based on a binary interaction matrix.

 # GIP Kernel Similarity – Toy Example

 This project demonstrates how to compute **Gaussian Interaction Profile (GIP) kernel similarity** for both lncRNAs and diseases using a simple toy matrix.